runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   # or
   ATLANTIS_EMOJI_REACTION=thumbsup
   ```
   The emoji reaction to use for marking processed comments.
 Currently supported on Azure DevOps, GitHub and GitLab.
+This flag is ignored if `--enable-emoji-reaction` is `false`.
   Defaults to `eyes`.

 ### `--enable-diff-markdown-format`